finbourne/horizon-sdk-python/sdk/docs/IntegrationsApi.md

 [EXPERIMENTAL] GetIntegrationConfiguration: Get the Field and Property Mapping configuration for a given integration

-<br>The user must be authenticated, entitled to call this method, but the user's domain does not need to be licensed for the integration.
+ The user must be authenticated, entitled to call this method, but the user's domain does not need to be licensed for the integration.

 ### Example